Sangarshanan/livecode.blr/event/20260927-subroutine-sessions01.md

 Many thanks to:
 - [bigfoot.land](https://www.bigfoot.land/) for helping out with digital payment infrastructure!
 - Shivhari and The Burrow for making space and time for us!
+- Blossom Book House and Karuna Kara Uncle for graciously selling his CRT TV from the Store for our gig.
+Uncle only sold us the TV because he "wanted it to go to the right person" and hearing about livecode.blr's antics convinced him to make the sale..